medialab-uniovi/TTN-MEDIALAB-UNIOVI/WEATHER_STATION/README.md

 	3. Once you've change this parameters then you can build the code and upload it to your board.

-	4. Setup the payload decode function (copy & paste from **payload-decode.txt file) in the Payload Formats tab inside the Application where you have registered your device.
+	4. Setup the payload decode function in the Payload Formats tab inside the Application where you have registered your device.

 ## REGISTER THE DEVICE ON TTN